 These factors, especially the late age of onset, female predominance, and low HLA-B27 positivity, suggest that USpA is distinct from ankylosing spondylitis and the other classic SpAs.
 In addition, when these patients are observed over long periods, they rarely develop clinical manifestations or radiographic changes that result in a change of diagnosis.
 Occasionally, radiographs show evidence of periosteal new bone formation at sites of enthesitis, especially at the insertion of the Achilles tendon or plantar fascia on the calcaneus, or early syndesmophytes on the lumbar spine without bridging.

+Clinical and Laboratory Features of OSPA

-Clinical Feature of USpAFInflammatory back painF Frequency (%)
+Clinical Feature of USpA Frequency (%)

-Inflammatory back pain riequency (70)

-initialititatory back pain 90
+Inflammatory back pain 90

 Unilateral buttock pain 80

+Fatigue 55

+Enthesitis 75